In this Sennheiser Momentum True Wireless 2 review, we try to find out if the earbuds are truly the best pick for an audiophile on the go.

 Sennheiser Momentum True Wireless 2 require you to insert them slightly deeper than usual.
 Thankfully you don’t sense any suction or pressure building up inside the ear canal (like bi-flanged or triple-flanged ear tips).

 Deep insertion ensures good isolation, even when the active noise cancellation is off.
 When the music is playing, you probably can’t hear anything around you.
 Since that can be dangerous if you’re walking near a busy road, there is an option for Transparent Hearing.

 Very effective for truly wireless earbuds, but not even close to what big over-ear headphones can offer.

-Since the active noise cancellation is the latest trending feature in the wireless audio equipment, Sennheiser decided to add it to their new model of true wireless Momentum.
+Since active noise cancellation is the latest trending feature in wireless audio equipment, Sennheiser decided to add it to their new model of true wireless Momentum.
 Thankfully, it wasn’t an afterthought, and it works pretty well.

 As with many noise-canceling headphones, it can effectively block out lower frequencies.
 Constant noises like computer fans, air conditioning, dishwasher, or annoying traffic outside your apartment, can go away with a simple tap on the bud.

 However, eliminating human speech is something that these earbuds can’t do.
 While it can dampen the volume a bit, it’s still easily understandable.
 Fortunately, there is no background hissing or change in sound when ANC is on, which is quite common among noise-canceling headphones.